cotestatnt/AsyncTelegram/README.md

 Take a look at the examples provided in the [examples folder](https://github.com/cotestatnt/AsyncTelegram/tree/master/examples).

 ### Reference
-[Here how to use the library](https://github.com/cotestatnt/AsyncTelegram/blob/master/REFERENCE.md).
+N.B.
+Reference updating is still in progress, can be inaccurated with some new features [Here how to use the library](https://github.com/cotestatnt/AsyncTelegram/blob/master/REFERENCE.md).

 + 2.0.0   Complete review of methods and data structures.
 Less memory usage.
 ESP32 is now completely asynchronous for upload as well